SpongePowered/SpongeDocs/source/users/index.rst

 ============

 Welcome, user, to the Sponge User's Guide!
-In this guide is a number of pages discussing topics useful that a server owner can find useful.
-Use these to learn how to take full control of your server, along with its extra capabilities provided by Sponge!
+In this guide are a number of pages discussing topics that a server owner may find useful.
+Use these to learn how to take full control of your server, along with the extra capabilities provided by Sponge!

 .. note::